-Returns

-Client Driver’s private context that was set in DMF_ModulesCreate().

-Remarks

-This context is never used by Modules.

-This context can be used by Client Drivers but is generally not necessary since the Client Driver’s Device Context is accessible from the DMF Module.
-This context could be set in the Client Driver’s Device Context making this function unnecessary.
-For this reason, this function may be removed in later versions of DMF.

 Portable API

 These functions allow code to be written so that it compiles and functions in both Kernel and User Mode.
 DMF is built upon WDF, however, there are some primitives that differ between Kernel and User Mode.
 These functions abstract those differences so that Modules and Client Drivers that use them do not have to write two versions using different primitives.